 Children’s Whole Life Direct: Available to kids 14 days old to 17-year-old, with benefits ranging from $5,000 to $50,000.

 Mutual of Omaha is one of the best burial policy and final expense companies available.
 If you are healthy, they almost always have the lowest rates.

 State Farm has been in business since 1922.
 It has been number one for customer service in J.D.
 Power rankings, with respondents ranking State Farm five out of five in every category from price, policy, and service.
 State Farm is also A++ rated by A.M.
 Best.
 The company offers a good selection of insurance policies including term, whole life, universal and mortgage term insurance.

 A whole life policy from State Farm has many benefits including the guaranteed death benefit, level premium amounts, lifetime coverage and access to the cash value.
+They also offer State Farm universal life insurance.
 Their whole life insurance offers premiums up to age 100.
 Face amounts are available up to $100,000.
 The company also has a Limited Pay Life Plans where you can completely pay your life insurance premium amount for the term you choose in 10, 15 or 20 years.
 You can also earn dividend payments.